Head Coach Tod Gross

 Tod Gross was named head baseball coach at Muhlenberg College in May 2012, bringing 10 years of experience as a collegiate assistant coach at the NCAA Division I, II and III levels, including three years at Centennial Conference rival Franklin & Marshall.

-In his first season as head coach, Gross led the Mules to the fourth 20-win season in program history.
-Muhlenberg more than doubled its Centennial Conference win total from the previous season, had its lowest team ERA in 10 years and set a school record for doubles in a season.
-One of Gross' players was a first-team all-region pick.
+Gross led the Mules to the fourth 20-win season in program history in his initial campaign.
+Muhlenberg had its lowest team ERA in 10 years and set a school record for doubles in a season.

 A 2002 graduate of Shenandoah University, Gross was an assistant at Davidson College for the prior three seasons, serving as hitting coach, working with the infielders and outfielders and coordinating recruiting for a highly selective institution.
 During his time at Davidson, Gross coached two All-Southern Conference freshman performers and two NCAA Division I Freshman All-Americans along with several Academic All-Conference student-athletes.